-Here are the places dishing up Perth's best ramen.
+Here are Perth's best ramen joints.

 Kai is a teensy tiny shop but it serves some bangin’ ramen.
 Choose either a miso or Tonkutso (pork bone) broth and be prepared for a bit of a wait if you get there in peak hour.
 Kai’s ramen comes with an egg which makes it a winner in our eyes and the broth is some of the best in Perth.

-Buen 151 do one kind of ramen and they do it well.
+Buen 151-A do one kind of ramen and they do it well.
 Great broth, tender pork, plenty of noodles and a soft boiled egg.
 This is definitely worth a stop in for those of you hunting for ramen south of the river.

 Want more soupy goodness?
 Check out the new Dragon Hot Pot in Northbridge.

 Image credit: Elle Borgward, Hakata Gensuke, IPPUDO, Emma Bryant